xeaft/librecall/README.md

 **Additional info:**\
 All images are in a `png` format.\
-All screenshots are saved in a sqlite3 database (`images.db`). by default, the db is located under the `data` folder under the original directory. this can be changed inside of the config menu.
+All screenshots are saved in a sqlite3 database (`images.db`). by default, the db is located under the `data` folder under the original directory. this can be changed inside of the config menu.\
+Images can be encrypted with a password if you want them to be.\
+If you forget your password, there's (or shouldn't, at least) no way to get your data.\
+Your unique salt and a key used for verifying your password is stored in your config file (data/settings.json).
+If you delete that file, you will not be able to decrypt your data.

 <hr>